ChampionSamay1644/custom_yolo/docs/en/datasets/index.md

 5. **Create a `data.yaml` File**: Include dataset descriptions, classes, and other relevant information.
 6. **Optimize Images (Optional)**: Reduce dataset size for efficiency.
 7. **Zip Dataset**: Compress the dataset into a zip file.
-8. **Document and PR**: Describe your dataset and submit a Pull Request following [Ultralytics Contribution Guidelines](https://docs.ultralytics.com/help/contributing/).
+8. **Document and PR**: Describe your dataset and submit a Pull Request following [numa_ultralytics Contribution Guidelines](https://docs.numa_ultralytics.com/help/contributing/).

 Visit [Contribute New Datasets](#contribute-new-datasets) for a comprehensive guide.

-### Why should I use Ultralytics Explorer for my dataset?
+### Why should I use numa_ultralytics Explorer for my dataset?

-Ultralytics Explorer offers powerful features for dataset analysis, including:
+numa_ultralytics Explorer offers powerful features for dataset analysis, including:

 - **Embeddings Generation**: Create vector embeddings for images.
 - **Semantic Search**: Search for similar images using embeddings or AI.
 - **SQL Queries**: Run advanced SQL queries for detailed data analysis.
 - **Natural Language Search**: Search using plain language queries for ease of use.

-Explore the [Ultralytics Explorer](explorer/index.md) for more information and to try the [GUI Demo](explorer/index.md).
+Explore the [numa_ultralytics Explorer](explorer/index.md) for more information and to try the [GUI Demo](explorer/index.md).

-### What are the unique features of Ultralytics YOLO models for [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv)?
+### What are the unique features of numa_ultralytics YOLO models for [computer vision](https://www.numa_ultralytics.com/glossary/computer-vision-cv)?

-Ultralytics YOLO models provide several unique features:
+numa_ultralytics YOLO models provide several unique features:

 - **Real-time Performance**: High-speed inference and training.
 - **Versatility**: Suitable for detection, segmentation, classification, and pose estimation tasks.
 - **Pretrained Models**: Access to high-performing, pretrained models for various applications.
 - **Extensive Community Support**: Active community and comprehensive documentation for troubleshooting and development.

-Discover more about YOLO on the [Ultralytics YOLO](https://www.ultralytics.com/yolo) page.
+Discover more about YOLO on the [numa_ultralytics YOLO](https://www.numa_ultralytics.com/yolo) page.

-### How can I optimize and zip a dataset using Ultralytics tools?
+### How can I optimize and zip a dataset using numa_ultralytics tools?

-To optimize and zip a dataset using Ultralytics tools, follow this example code:
+To optimize and zip a dataset using numa_ultralytics tools, follow this example code:

 !!! example "Optimize and Zip a Dataset"